 And being 50 means fewer people argue with you too, because you’re older and you won’t stand for it, you have authority.
 How is that ever going to be a bad thing?!
 On the flip side, you can actually also become an elder, someone who hands down experience and wisdom – if asked – passing on the baton with love.

 When I was approaching my 40th birthday I thought I was fine about it.
 But I wasn’t.
 It turned out days before the big date that I actually hated the whole idea of leaving my 30s and I hid away at home, had a takeaway with The Boyfriend and cried.
 But by the time I was 41 I’d got over myself and had an absolute humdinger of a party with champagne, casino tables and cocaine.
 A Rabelaisian orgy to be proud of.

-I’m wondering if this will happen to me again as I hit 50 and whether I should just throw in the towel now and have a 51st party.
-But something tells me I won’t.
-Hitting 50 feels like a rite of passage and I think David Bowie summed it up perfectly.
+I’m going to make it a tradition and have a 51st party, go crackers next year.
+Hitting 50 feels like a rite of passage though and I think David Bowie summed it up perfectly.